Manitouwadge: History

 Manitouwadge (Manidoowaazh in Ojibwe, meaning "Cave of the Great Spirit") is part of the wide-ranging territory of the Ojibwe people.
 The town itself was founded by General Engineering Co Limited (later Noranda; now part of Xstrata) after staking claims in 1953 in support of a copper mine.
 The other mine in Manitouwadge is the Willroy mine, named after two of the "Weekend Prospectors" William Dawidowich and Roy Barker.
 Full production at Geco and Willroy began in 1957.

 From 1954 to 1974 Manitouwadge was classified as an Improvement District.
 The community became an incorporated township in 1975.

 In the early 1980s, gold was discovered at Hemlo, near the intersection of highways 614 and 17, about 50 km south of the town.
 Noranda acquired the mining rights to a significant portion of the ground in that area, and built the Golden Giant Mine.
 It offered housing in Manitouwadge to many of the employees of the new mine, and the town boomed.

 When the Geco mine closed in 1995, Manitouwadge's population decreased significantly.
 After peaking at nearly 4000 people in the early 1990s, it decreased to less than 3000 by 2001.
 With the closing of the Golden Giant Mine in 2006, the population dropped to 2,100 by 2011.

+Geography

+The township includes the four geographic townships of Mapledoram, Leslie, Gemmel, and Gertrude.
+The population centre itself is located on the southwestern shore of Lake Manitouwadge.